marianobarrios/tls-channel/README.md

     .build();
 ```

-This is indeed the default behavior.
-The rationale for the encrypted buffers is that, in the most common use case, the underlying channel is a [SocketChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SocketChannel.html).
+The rationale for using direct ciphertext buffers is that, in the most common use case, the underlying channel is a [SocketChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/SocketChannel.html).
 This channel actually does native I/O operations, which are generally faster using direct buffers.

-The plain buffers are not involved in I/O, and so standard heap allocation is used by default.
+As default, heap buffers are used to maximize compatibility with different virtual machines, as direct ones are implementation dependent.

 ### Zeroing